 The public offering price of our common stock is substantially higher than the as adjusted net tangible book value per share of our common stock.
 Therefore, if you purchase our common stock in this offering, you will pay a price per share that substantially exceeds the as adjusted net tangible book value per share after the closing of this offering.
 To the extent outstanding options to purchase shares of our common stock are exercised, you will incur further dilution.
-Based on the public offering price of \$36.75 per share and our net tangible book value as of September 30, 2019, you will experience immediate dilution of \$25.17 per share, representing the difference between our as adjusted net tangible book value per share after giving effect to this offering and the public offering price.
+Based on the assumed public offering price of \$39.02 per share, which is the last reported sale price of our common stock on the Nasdaq Global Select Market on November 11, 2019, and our net tangible book value as of September 30, 2019, you will experience immediate dilution of \$27.96 per share, representing the difference between our as adjusted net tangible book value per share after giving effect to this offering and the assumed public offering price.
 See the section entitled "Dilution" for a more detailed description of the dilution to investors in the offering.